serilog/serilog-sinks-opentelemetry/README.md

 The formatter renders the log message, which is then stored as the body of the OpenTelemetry LogRecord.

-> :exclamation: The implementation is new but stable.
+> :exclamation: This package works but is still new and evolving.
 All feedback
 > concerning the implementation, issues, and configuration is
 > welcome.